Scan

 Scan your Ansible Content

-$ spotter scan playbook.yml Copied!
+$ spotter scan path/to/playbook.yml Copied!

 Note